 Samaritans is also a charity close to Josh’s dad, Marcus, who is a listening volunteer, helping to provide emotional support to anyone currently struggling.

-Both Josh and Marcus completed London Marathon 2023, with Josh raising more than £3,400 for Samaritans – the equivalent of funding almost 700 life changing calls.
+Both Josh and Marcus completed London Marathon 2023, with Josh also running the iconic event again in 2024 with Samaritans as official charity of the year - and in 2025 raising more than £8,000 in total so far – the equivalent of funding over 800 life changing calls.